uktrade/jupyters3/README.md

 - The event loop is mostly not blocked during requests to S3.
 There are some exceptions due to Jupyter Notebook expecting certain requests to block.

+- Uploading arbitrary files, such as JPEGs, and viewing them in Jupyter or downloading them, works.

 - Requests to S3 are host-style, using a custom domain for the bucket, rather that path-style.

 - AWS roles are not supported, although this may change.